37. Song No. 215: “All the Wars,” Aloha

 “You’re alive / Thanks to a strange / Chain of events… “

 I’m not even halfway done listening to the “A” songs yet and I’m already worried about blowing my load on all these bands I love before I get to the songs that really make my heart go pitter-pat.
 But spending time with songs that were “just” blending into the context of strong top-10-desert-island-record contenders and getting to know their unique shape and weight has been the best surprise consequence of isolating them from their natural surroundings so far.
-Getting to know something I loved first for its purpose now for its intrinsic merit is a new perspective I didn’t know I could get from a song I’ve been listening to but not really hearing for 15 years.
+Reacquainting myself with something I loved first for its purpose and now for its intrinsic merit is a new perspective I didn’t know I could get from a song I’ve been listening to but not really hearing for 15 years.

 Aloha is yet another gift that keeps on giving I can trace back to the college radio station’s bin of duplicate CDs, which I’m realizing I was eerily adept at plundering for gold.
 Sugar was my introduction (and forever my sentimental favorite) but Here Comes Everyone is inextricably intertwined with it.